What Is URL Slug? SEO Glossary

 The slug is one component of the full URL structure.
 A complete URL includes the protocol (https://), domain (example.com), optional subdirectories (/blog/), and finally the slug.
 The slug sits at the end and specifically identifies the individual page.

 Search engines parse slugs by splitting them at hyphens and interpreting each word as a separate term.
 This is why hyphens are the standard word separator in URLs.
-Google treats hyphens as spaces between words, making seo-tools readable as "seo tools."
-Underscores, on the other hand, are not treated as word separators, which is why hyphens are preferred.
+Google's URL structure documentation recommends using hyphens (-) instead of underscores (_) to separate words, because hyphens help users and search engines better identify concepts.
+Underscores act as word joiners, so seo_tools reads as a single token rather than the two words "seo tools."

 Best Practices for URL Slugs